ShirAmir/ComputerVisionCourse/segmentation/guide.md

 ```
 segmentation
 ├── results
+├── utility
 ├── images
 │   ├── image_test
 │   ├── image_train
-│   ├── image_train_labels
 │   └── ...
 ├── src
-|   ├── gui.py
+│   ├── gui.py
-|   └── segment.py
+│   └── segment.py
 └── guide.md
 ```

 The sub-directory `src` contains all our code.
 `segment.py` contains the implementation of the segmentation algorithm, while `gui.py` contains the code of our graphical interface.
-In addition, the sub-directory `results` is the default location for the outputted images.
+In addition, the sub-directory `results` is the default location for the outputted images and contains a few examples.
 Also, all the images we used for testing our program can be found in `images`.
+The directory `ulitily` contains images that appear in this guide.
 We took most of our testing images from [pixabay](https://pixabay.com).
 Then, we used Photoshop to create the labels.
 We saved the labels in the following format:
 An image with k segments 0 1 ... k-1 is saved such that every pixel from segment x is valued by x.